heliohashinaga/journal-template/README.md

 - GitHub Pages auto-deploy

 ## Quick Start
-1. Fork this repository
+1. Fork this repository.
-2. Configure the `_confing.yml`
+2. Configure the `_config.yml`.
-3. Add your journal entries ynder `_post` in `YYYY-MM-DD-title.md` format
+3. Add your journal entries ynder `_post` in `YYYY-MM-DD-title.md` format.
-4. Open a Pull Request to `main`
+4. Open a Pull Request to `main`.
-5. GitHub Pages will publish your site automatically
+5. GitHub Pages will publish your site automatically.

 ## Folder Structure
 ```